shariq1989/cookbook/content/recipe/Pumpkin_Bars.md

 #### ABOUT THE MEAL

-Let it be known, I am not a fan of pumpkin.
-Usually, I turn the other way when offered anything of the pumpkin variety.
-However, a few Christmases ago our sweet neighbor delivered a pumpkin sweet treat like this and I gave it a try.
-She got me with that cream cheese frosting.
-So here is a pumpkin dessert that even pumpkin-haters like myself can enjoy.
+Let it be known- I am not a fan of pumpkin.
+However, two Christmases ago, our sweet neighbor delivered a pumpkin treat similar to this one, and to my surprise, I gave it a try.
+She lured me with the cream cheese frosting, I'm telling you.

+#### What equipment do I need to make this recipe?

+* A large and small bowl
+* A handmixer
+* A jelly roll